 The VR headset landscape in 2026 has multiple legitimate options across price and use case.
-Meta dominates the standalone gaming market, Apple owns the productivity premium tier, and Valve/PlayStation serve dedicated PC and console gamers respectively.
+Meta dominates the standalone gaming market with Quest 3, Apple owns the productivity premium tier, and Valve/PlayStation serve dedicated PC and console gamers.
+This guide breaks down which headset wins for each use case with detailed specs and cost-of-ownership data.

 | Use Case | Best Pick | Price |